Self Sabotage: The Neural Circuits Behind Self Defeating Behavior

 Minimizing accomplishmentsSocial threat circuit (standing out = danger)Avoiding envy, punishment, or tall-poppy syndromeInvisible to opportunities; chronic self-doubt

-From Where I Sit: A Neuroscientist’s Perspective
+Self Sabotage From Where I Sit: A Neuroscientist’s Perspective

 What I’ve learned is that becoming our self-defeating alter ego is not a life sentence.
 It’s a learned behavior, shaped by experiences and reinforced by neural pathways.
 But here’s the beautiful truth: what can be learned can also be unlearned.
-With the right tools, guidance, and a deep understanding of our brain’s mechanics, we can transform from being our own worst enemy into our most steadfast supporters.
+With the right tools, guidance, and a deep understanding of our brain’s mechanics, we can shift from being our own worst enemy into our most steadfast supporters.

 Frequently Asked Questions